-As a Marine Protected Area covering the 2.8 million sq km of international waters around the North Pole, it would be the world’s most iconic and largest wildlife reserve - with ‘Fully Protected’ MPA status providing the highest level of protection for its biodiversity and ecosystem services.
+As an OECM covering the 2.8 million sq km of international waters around the North Pole, it could be the world’s most iconic and largest wildlife reserve – providing optimum protection for its biodiversity and ecosystem services.

-Such protective status would prohibit all fishing, cargo, mining, and other exploratory, extractive and damaging activities involving surface vessels - but would allow scientific research, military and emergency response vessels.
+The OECM would include legally-enforceable controls on commercial fishing, cargo shipping, deep-sea mining, tourism, and other exploratory, extractive and damaging activities involving surface vessels – but would allow scientific research, military and emergency response vessels.

-This objective involves working with the relevant commercial sectors, environmental organisations, and representatives of nation states to catalyse a consensus for this end-goal
+Achieving this solution involves working with the relevant commercial sectors, environmental organisations, and representatives of nation states to catalyse the necessary consensus.

-With the Convention on Biological Diversity classifying the Central Arctic Ocean as an ‘Ecologically or Biologically Significant Area’ (2015), the UN International Maritime Organization have ratified its Polar Code (2017) for shipping operations in the region, and the Arctic Council having orchestrated a temporary international ban on commercial fishing (2021), it is evident key sectors, organisations and nations are aware of the special circumstances, vulnerabilities and risks to the Central Arctic Ocean’s biodiversity and ecosystem.
+With the Convention on Biological Diversity classifying the Central Arctic Ocean as an ‘Ecologically or Biologically Significant Area’ (2015), the UN International Maritime Organization having ratified its Polar Code (2017) for shipping operations in the region, and the Arctic Council having orchestrated a voluntary international ban on commercial fishing to 2037, it is evident key sectors, organisations and nations are already aware of the special circumstances, vulnerabilities and risks to the Central Arctic Ocean’s biodiversity and ecosystem.

-As an independent, research-based organisation committed to promoting future research that highlights and quantifies the risks to the region’s biodiversity and ecosystem services, the Foundation aspires to become a trusted and valued contributor to the formal processes and stages that will deliver the envisaged Central Arctic Ocean Marine Reserve.
+As an independent, research-based organisation committed to promoting future research that highlights and quantifies the risks to the region’s biodiversity and ecosystem services, the Foundation aspires to become a trusted and valued contributor to the policy-making parties and processes that will deliver the envisaged North Pole Marine Reserve.

 Below you will find resources and information on how to get involved and collaborate with us as we embark on this mission.